-Similar to TCP's Slow Start strategy, we implement a method in Celerity called "quick start" to quickly ramp up the session rates during conference initialization stage.
-The purpose is to bootstrap the system to close-to-optimal operating points when the conference just starts, during which period peers are joining the conference and nothing significant is going on.
-We achieve this by using large $\beta$ in the utility functions and large step sizes in link rate adaptation during the first 30 seconds.
-After the initialization stage, we reset $\beta$ and the step sizes to proper values and allow our system converge gradually, avoiding unnecessary performance fluctuation.
+Similar to TCP's Slow Start strategy, we implement a method in Celerity called "quick start" to quickly ramp up the rates of all sessions during conference initialization stage.
+The purpose is to quickly bootstrap the system to close-to-optimal operating points when the conference just starts, during which period peers are joining the conference and nothing significant is going on.
+We achieve this by using larger values for $\beta$ in the utility functions and a large step size in link rate adaptation during the first 30 seconds.
+After the initialization stage, we reset $\beta$ and step sizes to proper values and allow our system converge gradually and avoid unnecessary performance fluctuation.